482 Skills in Demand Visa Document Checklist 2026 (Free)

 Official transcripts for each qualification provided.

 Letters from each employer, on company letterhead, confirming your job title, duties, employment dates and hours per week.
-Core Skills stream requires at least 1 year of relevant experience; Specialist Skills stream has no minimum.
+Both the Core Skills and Specialist Skills streams require at least 1 year of relevant work experience in your nominated occupation or a related field.

 Evidence of salary payments corroborating your claimed work experience.